What is YouTube Creator Music?

 Illustration of the YouTube Audio Library user interface.

-All creators will still have access to the YouTube Audio Library’s catalog of royalty-free music and sound effects, regardless of whether they can use Creator Music too.
+All creators still have access to the YouTube Audio Library’s catalog of royalty-free music and sound effects, regardless of whether they can use Creator Music too.

 Creators on the YouTube Partner Program will be able to find tracks from Audio Library within the Creator Music catalog, rather than having to go between two different music libraries.